44sides/mykola-assistant/README.md

 # mykolaj-helper
 Python server with various features to make online gaming easier

-The server serves as a 24/7 helper with a set of features to simplify the SAMP gaming experience for the community, providing services, interfaces, and routine automation.
+The server serves as a 24/7 helper with a set of features to simplify the SAMP gaming experience for the community, providing services, interfaces, and gaming routine automation.
 It was deployed on AWS EC2.

 http://18.159.52.87:5000/